(Negombo, Sigiriya, Kandy, Nuwara Eliya, Induruwa)

 In the afternoon, enjoy a jeep safari of through Minneriya National Park.
 Located between Habarana and Pollonnaruwa, Minneriya is yet another haven for the elephants that migrate from surrounding jungles to enjoy the lush grass fields on the banks of the Minneriya reservoir, during the dry season.
-Reports of elephant sightings range from a mere 100 to an astounding 700.
-Endemic monkeys as well as many resident and migratory bird species also can be spotted along with endemic reptiles such as the painted-lip lizard.
-Among the reptiles that dwell here, are the saltwater crocodile, the Indian python and the water monitor.
+Monkeys as well as many resident and migratory bird species can be spotted along with reptiles such as the painted-lip lizard, the saltwater crocodile, the Indian python and the water monitor.

 Drive from Dambulla to Kandy.
 Dating back to the First Century BC, the Golden Temple of Dambulla has been the centre of pilgrimage for Buddhists and Hindus alike for 22 centuries.
 It is Sri Lanka’s most popular historic site.
 The Cave monastery, home to Buddhist monks is covered with exquisite 2,000 year-old murals depicting the life and times of the Lord Buddha.
 The shrines also house a collection of 157 statues of Buddha in various sizes and poses, including a 15 metre long reclining Buddha and vividly coloured frescoes on the walls and ceiling, making this the largest antique painted surface in the world.
 Continue to Kandy via Matale.
 Visit a spice garden in Matale, there you will see different spices and how some of these spices are grown and processed today spices are used mainly to flavor food.
 In medieval times, however, spices played a more important role as food preserving agents.
 In the absence of fridges and freezers, people used spices to preserve meat during the long winter months.
 Tasting of spiced tea, massage with natural products and demonstration of a preparation of curry and little massage with herbal oils of spices and plants.
 In the evening visit Temple of the Tooth relic - one of Buddhism's most sacred relics and draws followers of the Buddhist faith from all over the world.